jpforcioli/github_howto_jsonrpc_api/050_contributors.rst

    - Import/Export of FortiGuard Objects (:ref:`How to export/import FortiGuard objects?`).

 #.
 Yoonfui Chong, Fortinet Inc.
-   - Fixed URL for gettings Fotinet Vulnerabiliites (:ref:`How to get the list of vulnerabilities for your managed devices?`).
+   - Fixed URL for gettings Fortinet Vulnerabiliites (:ref:`How to get the list of vulnerabilities for your managed devices?`).

 #.
 Dejan Tosovic, Fortinet Inc.
    - Added a note about the `syntax` option in this Device Management